onskys/CS157A-Team2/README.md

 - Signing in allows playlist selection.
 - Selecting a playlist displays all the songs in a playlist.
 - Listening to a playlist starts a session (partially complete).
-- Playlist editor is functional, add and delete songs from your playlist.
+- Add and delete songs from your playlist in the playlist editor.
+- Add and remove playlists from your account.